malkunn/house-price-prediction-ml/README.md

-# house-price-prediction-ml
-House price prediction using machine learning.
-Project Title

-House Price Prediction using Machine Learning

-Why We Choose This Topic

-Real-world problem in the real estate industry.

-House prices depend on many factors such as location, size, and house quality.

-The dataset from Kaggle contains real housing data with many features for analysis.

-It is suitable for learning machine learning regression techniques.

-Helps us understand the complete ML workflow from data preprocessing to prediction.

-Objective

-To develop a machine learning model to predict house prices based on housing features.

-To identify the key factors that influence property prices.

-Methodology

-Collect dataset from Kaggle.

-Perform data preprocessing such as handling missing values and selecting relevant features.

-Train machine learning models such as Linear Regression or Random Forest.

-Evaluate the model using Mean Absolute Error (MAE).

-Expected Outcomes

-A trained model capable of predicting house prices accurately.

-Better understanding of machine learning concepts and model evaluation.

-Identification of important features affecting house prices.
+# 🏠 House Price Prediction using Machine Learning

+This project aims to develop a **machine learning model to predict house prices** based on housing features using a dataset from Kaggle.
+The project explores how different factors such as house size, location, and overall quality influence property prices.

+---

+# 📌 Project Title
+**House Price Prediction using Machine Learning**

+---

+# ❓ Why We Choose This Topic

+- Real-world problem in the **real estate industry**.
+- House prices depend on many factors such as **location, size, and house quality**.
+- The dataset from Kaggle contains **real housing data with multiple features for analysis**.
+- It is suitable for learning **machine learning regression techniques**.
+- Helps us understand the **complete machine learning workflow**, from data preprocessing to prediction.

+---

+# 🎯 Objectives

+- Develop a **machine learning model** to predict house prices based on housing features.
+- Identify the **key factors influencing property prices**.
+- Apply machine learning techniques to analyze real-world datasets.

+---

+# ⚙️ Methodology

+1. **Dataset Collection**
+   - The dataset is obtained from Kaggle.

+2. **Data Preprocessing**
+   - Handle missing values
+   - Select relevant features
+   - Prepare the dataset for training

+3. **Model Training**
+   - Train machine learning models such as:
+     - Linear Regression
+     - Random Forest

+4. **Model Evaluation**
+   - Evaluate model performance using:
+     - Mean Absolute Error (MAE)

+---

+# 📊 Expected Outcomes

+- A trained machine learning model capable of **predicting house prices accurately**.
+- Better understanding of **machine learning concepts and model evaluation techniques**.
+- Identification of **important features affecting house prices**.

+---

+# 📂 Project Structure
+# House Price Prediction using Machine Learning

+(Project explanation)

+## Project Structure
+house-price-prediction-ml
+│
+├── data
+│   └── train.csv
+│
+├── house_price_prediction.ipynb
+│
+└── README.md

+---

+# 📚 Dataset Source

+Dataset obtained from the Kaggle competition:
+Housing Prices Competition for Kaggle Learn Users

+---

+# 👥 Team Members

+- Member 1
+- Member 2
+- Member 3

+---

+# 🛠 Tools & Technologies

+- Python
+- Pandas
+- Scikit-learn
+- Jupyter Notebook
+- GitHub